machinexa2/XSSTerminal/README.md

 3. Run and save xsst sessions for future use.
 4. Both Go and Python3 version are available.

+## Python3 or Golang
+Its obviously your choice!
+Python3 has easy syntax and lot of features are present!
+Go on the other hand is quite memory friendly.
-Python3 code is most developed and stable version.
-Although you may use python3 version, go version is also in development.
+Python3 code is most developed and stable.
+Go version is in development.
 Please open pull requests to make go version better!

 ## Installation:
 For Python3:
-* `git clone https://github.com/machinexa2/XSSTerminal && cd XSSTerminal/python3_version && ./XSSTerminal.py`
+* `git clone https://github.com/machinexa2/XSSTerminal && cd XSSTerminal/python3_version && ln -s "$(pwd)""/XSSTerminalPy.py" /usr/bin/XSSTerminal  `

-For golang: (go get disabled until perfectly developed)
+For golang:
 * `git clone https://github.com/machinexa2/XSSTerminal && cd XSSTerminal/golang_version && go build xsst.go && mv xsst /usr/bin/XSSTerminal`

 ## Example: